moudsen/mailGraph/README.md

-# mailGraph (v1.19)
+# mailGraph (v1.20)
 Zabbix Media module and scripts for sending e-mail alerts with graphs.

 [![](images/Example-mail-message.png?raw=true)](images/Example-mail-message.png)

-# WORK IN PROGRESS
-Although still under development (v1.19 is ready to leave BETA status), I need feedback and interaction with other users of Zabbix that are looking for the functionality I've developed hence I'm releasing my code to the world.

 **List of item to-do**
-1. Finding "beta testers" to assist me in further enhancing the use cases => awaiting the first users/feedback!
-2. Disassociate fetching the graph from the main routine; this is mainly driven by the fact that other Zabbix Media types face the same challenge for picking up graphs hence my work could also be of great use for including graphs in Telegraph, Slack, etc.
+1. Disassociate fetching the graph from the main routine; this is mainly driven by the fact that other Zabbix Media types face the same challenge for picking up graphs hence my work could also be of great use for including graphs in Telegraph, Slack, etc.
+2. Currently only chart graphs are supported.
+Other graph types will become supported in a later version.

 # Zabbix enhancements
 https://support.zabbix.com/browse/ZBXNEXT-6534